kernelci/kernelci-core/doc/schema-compare.rst

 **Notes**

-* The items (2-objects array) in the ``delta_result`` array contain the baseline build and the compared build respectively in that order.
-* The items (2-objects array) in the ``delta_result`` array can be: two objects, or one object and a null value.
+* The items in the array that contains the status results, in the ``delta_result`` array, can be: strings that identify the build status or null.
 In case of a null value, it means that the build in that position was not available.

 .. _schema_compare_post: